Mentorship Programs

 mins read time

-Experience, they say, is the best teacher, but nothing beats the support and encouragement of a mentor who has once tread the path you are about to follow.
+Experience, they say, is the best teacher, but nothing beats the support and encouragement of a mentor who has once walked the same path.

-A recent sales analysis revealed that sales representatives under a mentoring program fetched more revenue of about 18% than those without a mentor.
+A recent analysis showed that sales representatives that participated in a mentorship program fetched 18% more revenue than those without a mentor.

-You need a reliable mentoring program for your sales team to perform better and achieve more results.
+The consensus?
+A sales mentorship program can help boost the performance of your sales teams.
 To start a sales mentor program at your organization, you should keep a few things in mind:

 • Define the goals of the program.
 What do you hope to achieve?